 I would personally have no problem holding that Beat The TSX 20 as a personal and permanent Canadian portfolio.
 Not advice, that’s just me.

-As I suspected, the Next Ten outperformed the BTSX, so far in 2024.
+As I suspected, the Next Ten outperformed the BTSX in 2024, 1%.
+Though it also underperformed the TSX.

-Here are the holdings, from dividendstrategy.ca.
+Here are the holdings.
 This also includes the starting yield for 2021.

 On this link you find this article on the beat the TXS BTSX portfolio.
 That post offered the portfolio for 2019 and the 2020 BTSX portfolio.
 You’ll see there is not a lot of turnover, there are only two replacements for 2021 from 2020.
 There was only one replacement in 2020 from 2019.